-Per Per Share Total Without With Without With Over-Allotment Over-Allotment Over-Allotment Over-Allotment Underwriting Discounts and Commissions paid by us \$ \$ \$ \$
+Per Share To Total Without With Without With Over-Allotment Over-Allotment Over-Allotment Over-Allotment Underwriting Discounts and Commissions paid by us \$ .095 \$ .095 \$ 3,230,000 \$ 3,714,500

-The expenses of the offering, payable by us, excluding the underwriter discounts and commissions, are estimated to be approximately \$300,000.
+The expenses of the offering, payable by us, excluding the underwriter discounts and commissions, are estimated to be approximately \$350,000.

 We have agreed that we will not (i) offer, sell, issue, contract to sell, pledge or otherwise dispose of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, or the Lock-Up Securities, (ii) offer, sell, issue, contract to sell, contract to purchase or grant any option, right or warrant to purchase Lock-Up Securities, (iii) enter into any swap, hedge or any other agreement that transfers, in whole or in part, the economic consequences of ownership of Lock-Up Securities, (iv) establish or increase a put equivalent position or liquidate or decrease a call equivalent position in Lock-Up Securities within the meaning of Section 16 of the Exchange Act or (v) file with the SEC a registration statement under the Securities Act relating to Lock-Up Securities, or publicly disclose the intention to take any such action, without, in each case, the prior written consent of Credit Suisse Securities (USA) LLC, Barclays Capital Inc. and J.P.
 Morgan Securities LLC for a period of 60 days after the date of this prospectus supplement.
-However, we may, during this 60-day "lock-up" period, (a) grant common stock-based awards to our directors under our 2009 equity incentive plan, (b) register with the SEC the shares of common stock authorized for issuance under our 2009 equity incentive plan, (c) issue shares of our common stock upon the exercise of currently outstanding issuance under our 2009 equity incentive plan, (c) issue shares of our common stock upon the exercise of currently outstanding redeemable warrants to purchase an aggregate of 33,249,000 shares of our common stock, (d) issue and sell shares pursuant to our dividend reinvestment and direct share purchase plan, and (e) issue shares of our common stock pursuant to an at-the-market offering during the last thirty days of the 60-day lock-up period, provided the number of shares sold does not exceed 10% of the number of shares sold in this offering.
+However, we may, during this 60-day "lock-up" period, (a) grant common stock-based awards to our directors under our 2009 equity incentive plan, (b) register with the SEC the shares of common stock authorized for issuance under our 2009 equity incentive plan, (c) issue shares of our common stock upon the exercise of currently outstanding issuance under our 2009 equity incentive plan, (c) issue shares of our common stock upon the exercise of currently outstanding redeemable warrants to purchase an aggregate of 33,249,000 shares of our common stock, (d) issue and sell shares pursuant to our dividend reinvestment and direct share purchase plan, and (e) issue and sell shares of our common stock pursuant to an at-the-market offering program during the last thirty days of the 60-day lock-up period, provided that (i) the number of shares sold under the program does not exceed 10% of the number of shares sold in this offering and (ii) the program shares are sold at a price per share that is no less than the price to the public of shares sold in this offering.